LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 [Blog](https://dev.to/lisahjung/beginner-s-guide-to-performing-crud-operations-with-elasticsearch-kibana-1h0n) Beginner's guide to performing CRUD operations with Elasticsearch and Kibana

-[Elastic Austin User Group](https://www.meetup.com/elastic-austin-user-group/members/) Want to attend live workshops?
-Join the Elastic Austin User Group to keep up to date on all future events!
+[Elastic Vancouver Chapter](https://community.elastic.co/vancouver/) Want to attend live workshops?
+Join the Elastic Vancouver Chapter to get the deets!

-[What's next?](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-) Want to continue your learning after mastering the concept from this workshop?
+[What's next?](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-) Eager to continue your learning after mastering the concept from this workshop?
 Move on to Part 2: Understanding the relevance of your search with Elasticsearch and Kibana [here](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-)!

 ## Getting information about cluster and nodes
 Syntax: